 “Julia,

-Thanks for responding to my comment.
-I really appreciate the open discourse as I feel that is the best way to truly understand an issue.”
+comment.
+I really appreciate the open discourse as I feel that is the best way

 This reciprocates and further builds on trust.